DavidGerhart/DavidGerhart/README.md

 - 👋 Hi, I’m @DavidGerhart tech refugee on the S. Coast of Oregon.
 - 👀 I’m interested in Healthcare Analytics and am running a survey: https://bit.ly/ChildhoodSurvey
 - 🌱 I’m currently learning ...
-Mastodon
+Mastodon, on Ubuntu at DigitalOcean, with Amazon S3 cloud storage.
 - 💞️ I’m looking to collaborate on ...
 Contribute to Organizational Development Projects
 - 📫 How to reach me ... through github.com or at davidgerhart.com